PLC's and CoP's--Oh My!

 PLC-CoPComparison.png

-What Does This Mean for Afterschool Leaders?
+What Does This Mean for You Leaders?

 But on the other hand, I like the idea of the community of practice being more focused on knowledge sharing and practice building of the professional with youth outcomes being one of the measures of effectiveness, not the only measure of effectiveness.